ilonacodes/ilonacodes.github.io/content/blog/clear-form-in-redux-when-navigating-with-react-router.md

 ## Conclusion

 Now the form state clears itself on every navigation.
-You can find the whole code change here: https://github.com/ilonade/bookshelf/commit/f961552b2e0a35dcfd6a6b01e52b2b847cae7fa2
+You can find the whole code change [here](https://github.com/ilonade/bookshelf/commit/f961552b2e0a35dcfd6a6b01e52b2b847cae7fa2).

 Thank you for reading!